 Peer ki Gali is located in Pir Panjal Range, at a distance of 90 kilometers from Srinagar and 40 kilometers from Shopian.
 The pass is also known as Pir Panjal Pass.

 Also Read: Alpather Lake – The Hidden Gem of Kashmir

 The nearest available hotel is in Srinagar only.
 On the other side of the pass as well, you will have to get to Jammu to find a place to stay.
 It will be hard to find a hotel anywhere else on the route.

 There are several small restaurants, dhabas on the way.
 At the top of the pass as well, there are several small shacks selling food and snacks.

 The best time to visit the pass is anytime between April to September.
 It receives a heavy amount of snow in the winter season and remains closed.
 You can try to visit in March and October as well but a safe time is between April to September only.

 Mobile Network & Data Connectivity

 Irrespective of which network you were on, chances are that your phone will not work at the top of the pass.
 You will lose the network as you get close to the top.
 But other than that, you will have reception on most of the route from Srinagar to Peer ki Gali.

 I hope the information above on Peer ki Gali was of help.
-If you have any questions or need any other details, please feel free to ask in the comments section below or at our Community Forum, and I will be happy to answer.
+If you have any questions, please feel free to ask in the comments section below.
 You can also follow me on Instagram and chat with me live there or subscribe to my YouTube channel and ask a question there.